Wildlife Tracking: Reading Stories in Snow

 Enrollment: Not yet open.
 Complete the Interest Form below to be notified when registration opens.

 When: Saturday January 28, 9 am – 3pm. (snow date Sunday, January 29)

-Cost: $40 – 60 (sliding scale).
-Scholarship available.
+Cost: $50 – 70 (sliding scale).
+Scholarship and reparations funds available.

 Snow on the ground leaves beautiful clues for the curious tracker.
 Come join the Vermont Wilderness School to build your ecological literacy and find out what the animals are up to in the cold weather!
 Right now Bobcats are seeking prey, coyotes and foxes are marking in preparation for the February mating season.
 Whose tracks will we see?
 Who will we be able to trail over the snows?
 Come with us and find out!

 In this beginner-friendly experiential workshop we will wander over the beautiful forests area covering basic tracking curriculum, connecting with the natural world around us, making friends with fellow trackers, and having fun!

 Kathy Dean has worked in the field of outdoor education since 1983 as a wilderness guide, rock climbing instructor and teacher of animal tracking, bird language and nature awareness.
 In addition to working with several nature education centers, she offers wildlife tracking, bird language and custom-tailored nature programs through Trotting Fox Programs.
 Kathy is the author of Abbreviated Field Guide to Mammal Behavior: New England Region.
 She lives in a small hill town in western Massachusetts and is blissfully surrounded by woodlands, wetlands and wildlife.
 You can learn more about her here.